alexsexton/run-lola-run/readme.md

 # Run Lola Run

 This is WIP of my new dev environment.
-Switching from Grunt/Bower to Gulp and Yarn if I can work the later out.
+Switching from Grunt/Bower to Gulp.

 ## Dependencies

-Latest versions of node and npm
+Latest versions of node and npm then run:

 `npm install -g gulp-cli`